Maximum Weight: Max weight: 400 lbs

 - The Liberty Trike is designed for anyone that wants to get around actively or effortlessly on 3 wheels.
 The compact design makes it portable for taking on trips and easy to navigate in confined spaces.
 The electrical system and powerful hub motor enable the Liberty Trike to travel over most terrains and up reasonable inclines with ease.

 - How much does it cost?

 - The Liberty Trike is $1498 ($40 shipping inside the Contiguous USA).

 - How fast does it go?

 Electric-assisted speed is up to 12 mph with 5 levels of top speed controlled by + and - buttons on the LCD and will not have any resistance to natural pedal power above that top assisted speed.

 - How is it different from medical scooters?

 - The biggest difference is the ability to be active.
 The Liberty Trike has pedals and pedaling is always encouraged; being more active and getting physical activity is a very good thing.

-The other difference is in the cost, the battery, and in the fact that the Liberty Trike is ultra portable.
+The other difference is in the cost, the battery, and the fact that the Liberty Trike is ultra-portable.
 You can take this trike anywhere with far less inconvenience than a conventional mobility scooter.